alexlop29/learning-go/ch4/Notes.md

 > - The if statement has three parts, separated by semicolons.
 The first part is an initialization that sets one or more variables before the loop begins.
 > - The second part is the comparison.
 This must be an expression that evaluates to a bool
 > - The last part of a standard for statement is the increment.

+> Go allows you to leave out one or more of the three parts of the for statement.
+> Most commonly, you’ll either leave off the initialization if it is based on a value calculated before the loop